pchemguy/spec-kit/Playground/RPN Calculator/MVP/Greenfield.md

 - consume the required number of operands and push exactly one result, or
 - be rejected without altering the stack if operand count, mathematical domain, or numeric-result validity rules are not satisfied.

-### Normative Execution Rule
+### Numeric Policy — finite real model with rejection

 The calculator MUST accept and produce only finite numeric values.
 Any token application that would produce a non-finite result MUST be rejected and MUST leave the stack unchanged.

+- calculator accepts only finite numeric values
+- `NaN`, `+Infinity`, `-Infinity` are not allowed results
+- any operation yielding a non-finite value is rejected

+### Normative Execution Rule

 For any accepted operator token:

 1. validate required operand count;
 2. read operands in defined RPN order;